 Quick Summary of Contents

-- 3 Exhausting everything known to man to rank while ignoring the all signs of expired domain danger
+- 3 Exhausting everything known to man to rank while ignoring all signs of expired domain danger.

 - 5 Should I rehabilitate an expired domain or register a new domain?

-If you watch the expired domain auctions like I do, then you see a wide range of domains expiring on a regular basis.
+If you watch the expired domain auctions as I do, you see a wide range of domains expiring regularly.

-Some of the expiring domains are nothing to write home about, while others are like finding a needle in a haystack.
+Some expiring domains are nothing to write about, while others are like finding a needle in a haystack.